 Quiet Babylon is run by Tim Maly.

-Previously, I was a founding staff writer at Wired Design.
-Our approach was that we were on the cups of a new industrial revolution, built on rapid fabrication and mass customization.
+I was a founding staff writer at Wired Design.
+Our approach was that we were on the cusp of a new industrial revolution, built on rapid fabrication and mass customization.
 My favourite posts were about the processes and logistics chains behind it.
 I pioneered our coverage of materials.
 I’m particularly proud of this article about the techniques behind MapBox’s Cloudless Atlas.